AviatrixSystems/Docs/HowTos/config_PaloAltoAzure.rst

 It is important to commit your changes before creating the necessary static routes in the next section.

-1. Click Commit in the top right corner of the webpage <right term to use?>.
+1. Click Commit in the top right corner of the webpage.
 In the resulting dialog, click Commit if your dialog looks like the following:

 |PAN_policy_commit|